CANNABIS CORNER TRANSCRIPTS: March 17, 2015

 In the year's most bizarre pot-related true crime story, a Brooklyn

-cherry magnate took his own life with an ankle-holstered pistol in a
+cherry magnate took his own life with an ankle-holstered pistol in

 locked bathroom as authorities discovered a massive marijuana farm